EduardGomezEscandell/GoMandelbrot/README.md

 ![image](examples/banner.png)

 This is a practise exercise to learn Go.
-It draws the mandelbrot and Julia set.
+It draws the mandelbrot and Julia sets.
 You can read the theory and details, or you can skip directly to the images [at the end of this page](#figures).

 ## The math
 ### Mandelbrot set